Back to Events

 Student disengagement has become one of the most urgent challenges facing independent schools.
 In an era of heightened anxiety, achievement pressure, technologies designed to distract, and stressors absorbed from a polarized and unsettled world, many students are struggling to stay connected to learning, to one another, and to themselves.
 For educators across the developmental spectrum, fruitful classroom engagement hinges on a strategic, holistic groundwork of social-emotional support and student well-being.

-Returning by popular demand, Dr. Dave Verhaagen of Southeast Psych will open the day with a keynote that examines this disengagement crisis through a psychologically grounded lens and offers practical, research-aligned strategies for helping students re-engage with greater clarity, resilience, and connection.
+Returning by popular demand, Dr. Dave Verhaagen of Southeast Psych will open the day with a keynote that examines this disengagement crisis through a brain-based lens and offer practical, research-aligned strategies for helping students re-engage with greater clarity, resilience, and connection.

 Keynote Speaker